Nuzair46/BlockTheSpot-Mac/readme.md

 ```

 #### Optional Install Arguments:
-`-c` Clear app cache -- use if patch doesn't work correctly
+`-c`  Clear app cache -- use if UI-related patches aren't working
+`-f`  Force patch -- use if backup detected and want to force patch
 `-h`  Hide podcasts, episodes and audiobooks on home screen
 `-o`  Old UI -- skips forced 'new UI' patch
 `-p`  Premium subscription setup -- use if premium subscriber
 `-u`  Update block -- use to block automatic updates

 Use any combination of flags.
 The following example clears app cache, skips new UI patch and blocks updates: